Indirasribhashyam/Optimizing-the-Ring-Leader-Election-Algorithm-using-go-rpc/README.md

-# Optimizing-the-Ring-Leader-Election-Algorithm-using-go-rpc
+# Optimizing the Ring Leader Election Algorithm using Go RPC

-Leader election is an important task in distributed systems.
-Our code optimizes the general Ring Election Algorithm by addressing key drawbacks such as multiple simultaneous elections, message overhead, and failure handling.
-It ensures only one election runs at a time using atomic bool, minimizes delays and deadlocks through timeout-based retries.
+Leader election is an essential operation in distributed systems.
+This project optimizes the classic Ring Election Algorithm using Go’s concurrency features like goroutines, atomic operations, and channels.
+It ensures only one election runs at a time, minimizes overhead, and handles failures gracefully.

+## Description

-This project enhances the Ring Leader Election Algorithm to address common challenges in distributed systems.
+This project enhances the Ring Leader Election Algorithm to address common issues like:
+- Multiple simultaneous elections
+- Deadlocks due to non-responsive processes
+- Message overhead
+- Lack of leader acknowledgment

+We leverage Go's atomic operations, channels, and timeout mechanisms to make the election robust and efficient.

+## 🧠 Problem Statement

+In traditional ring algorithms, the following problems occur:
+- Multiple processes may start elections simultaneously.
+- Dead or unresponsive processes can cause delays or infinite waits.
+- There is no guaranteed mechanism for all processes to acknowledge the leader.

-## Key optimizations include:
+## Key Optimizations

 **Prevention of Multiple Simultaneous Elections:**
 Uses an atomic boolean (electionRunning) to ensure only one election occurs at a time, reducing unnecessary message overhead.